-We have a comprehensive orientation program for all new directors with respect to their role as directors and as members of the particular Board committees on which they will serve.
-This orientation program includes one-on-one meetings with management and extensive written materials to provide new directors with a strong foundation in Xylem's strategic plans, industry, business, financial performance, executive compensation program and corporate governance policies and practices.
-The orientation program also includes visits to Xylem sites, which our newest directors, Ms. Tretikov and Mr. Yadav, look forward to once pandemic-related safety concerns and travel restrictions abate.
+We have a comprehensive orientation program for all new directors with respect to their role as members of the Board and the particular committees on which they will serve.
+This orientation program includes one-on-one meetings with management and other directors, and extensive written materials, all of which provide new directors with a strong foundation in Xylem's strategy, strategic plans, industry, business, financial performance, executive compensation program and corporate governance policies and practices.
+The orientation program also includes visits to Xylem sites, which our newest directors, Ms. Tretikov and Messrs.
+Morelli and Yadav, look forward to as pandemic-related safety concerns abate.

-Our Board believes that director education is vital to the ability of its directors to fulfill their roles and supports directors' continuous learning.
-Accordingly, we have continuing education programs to help directors enhance their skills and knowledge in order to better perform their duties and recognize, and deal appropriately with, issues, risks and opportunities that may arise.
+Our Board believes that director education is vital to the ability of our directors to fulfill their roles and supports directors' continuous learning.
+We have continuing education programs to help directors enhance their skills and knowledge in order to better perform their duties and recognize, and deal appropriately with, issues, risks and opportunities that may arise.
 These programs are typically part of regular Board and committee meetings and may be provided by management or qualified third parties on various topics.
-The directors also periodically visit Xylem sites; such visits provide them with an opportunity to see firsthand the execution and impact of the Company's strategy, and engage with Xylem employees to deepen their understanding of our business, products, services and solutions, competitive landscape and corporate culture.
+The directors also periodically visit Xylem sites; such visits provide them with an opportunity to see firsthand the execution and impact of the Company's strategy, and engage with Xylem employees to deepen their understanding of our business, products, services and solutions, culture and the competitive landscape in which we operate.
 In addition, the Board encourages directors to participate in external continuing education programs.
 The Company pays for all reasonable expenses for directors attending such programs.